Decreasing the temporal complexity for nonlinear, implicit reduced-order models by forecasting: Numerical experiments

+Reduced-order models with spatial-complexity reduction employ the same sampling matrix $\sampleMat$, which is generated using GNAT's greedy sample-mesh algorithm \citep[Algorithm 3]{carlbergJCP}.\footnote{Greedy-algorithm parameters are $\podres = \podjac = \podArgsNo_{\mathbf{r}}$ a POD basis computed using Algorithm \ref{PODSVD} with snapshots of the numerical residual over all timesteps and Newton iterations during the full-order-model training simulations and an energy criterion of $ \energyCrit\leftarrow \energyCrit_\mathbf{r} = 1-10^{-2} $, a target number of sample nodes $n_s = \nsample/\nu$ with $\nu = 3$ unknowns per node (the $x$-, $y$-, and $z$-displacements), an empty seeded sample-node set $\mathcal N = \emptyset$, and $n_c$ equal to the number of columns in $\podArgsNo_{\mathbf{r}}$.} These models are also implemented using the sample-mesh concept \citep[Section 5]{carlbergJCP}.
+For the structure-preserving method \citep{carlberg2012spd}, we solve the reduced-basis-sparsification unconstrained optimization problem using the Poblano toolbox \citep{poblano}.\footnote{The initial guess for each of these problems is chosen as $\restrict^T\restrict \podstate$.}

+In all experiments, the proposed forecasting method employs untruncated time-evolution bases: $\ntimej=\nTrain$, $j=1,\ldots, \nstate$.
+We compare its performance with that of the most common approach for generating an initial guess: a polynomial extrapolation of varying degree.
+Note that polynomial extrapolations of different degrees employ a different number of previous solutions to generate an initial guess; in our experiments, we associate the number of previous solutions employed with a `memory' $\memory$.
+For example, a zeroth-order extrapolation requires the previous solution ($\unknown^{n(0)} = \unknown^{n-1}$), so $\memory = 1$ in this case.
+When no previous solution is used (i.e., $\memory = 0$), the polynomial-extrapolation approach uses $\ddot \state^{n,1} = \unknown^{n(0)} = 0$.
+In all experiments, the full-order model employs a zeroth-order extrapolation for the initial guess.

-The output of interest is the downward displacement of the bottom-left point at the tip of the structure (denoted by $d$) for all time steps.
+The output of interest is the $y$-displacement of the bottom-left node of the end face of the truss in Figure \ref{fig:structure}.
+We denote this (parameterized, time-dependent) quantity by $d\in\RR{}$.
 To quantify the performance of the reduced-order models, the following metrics are used:

-Here, $\efomone$ designates the scaled $\ell_1$ norm of the discrepancy in the output predicted by a reduced-order model.
-The temporal-complexity-reduction factor is denoted by $\temporalRedFactor$, where $\newtonItsAvg$ denotes the average number of Newton-like steps per time step.
+Here, error measure $\efomone$ designates the scaled $\ell_1$ norm of the discrepancy in the output predicted by a reduced-order model.
+The temporal-complexity-reduction factor is denoted by $\temporalRedFactor$, where $\newtonItsAvg$ denotes the average number of Newton-like steps taken per time step over the course of a simulation.
 The speedup is denoted by $\speedup$ with $\walltime$ denoting the wall time required for a simulation.
 A subscript `FOM' denotes a quantity computed using the full-order model.